Table of Contents

-You’ll never find yourself struggling under the weight of a barbell with Pilates, although sometimes you might feels your legs shake as you struggle to maintain a pose or flow through a movement.
+You’ll never find yourself struggling under the weight of a barbell with Pilates, although sometimes you might feel your legs shake as you struggle to maintain a pose or flow through a movement.

-If you’re going to give Pilates a shot, and in my opinion just about everyone with rheumatoid arthritis should try it, then I’ve put together a short list of tips and tricks in order to help you get started.
+If you’re going to give Pilates a shot, and in my opinion just about everyone with rheumatoid arthritis should try it, then I’ve put together a shortlist of tips and tricks in order to help you get started.

 Don’t Forget to Stretch

-Take your time and stretch all of your muscle groups, even the ones that you won’t be focusing on, because a lot of stabilization muscles are needed in order to properly move smoothly through the workout.
+Take your time and stretch all of your muscle groups, even the ones that you won’t be focusing on because a lot of stabilization muscles are needed in order to properly move smoothly through the workout.

 Use a Foam Roller Before and After